kazad/instacalc/docs/reference.md

+# Giant Reference Page

-Here's a single-page overview for instacalc's features (`ctrl+f` is your friend!).
-Each section header links to a live demo.
+Here's a single-page feature list (`ctrl+f` is your friend!).
+Each section header opens a live demo.

 ## [Basic Commands (click for live demo)](https://instacalc.com/57484)